Performance Support • Quick Reference

 Ask

 Clarify what they actually need.
-Often the stated complaint isn't the real issue.
+Often the stated complaint is not the real issue.
 Ask one question, then listen again.

 "What would make this right for you?"